Airway diseases

 Occupational asthma in school teachers

-V. Moore(Birmingham (West Midlands), United Kingdom)
+V. Moore(Coventry, United Kingdom)

 COI